Wireless Tether for Sony Alpha Cameras

 Ingest photos

-On the mac I use Photo Mechanic’s “Live Ingest” feature to watch the FTP Server’s folder and show the ingested the images.
+On the Mac I use Photo Mechanic’s “Live Ingest” feature to watch the FTP server’s folder and show the ingested images.

 Tips

 When I arrive on set for a client I want to set up this system as quickly as possible and allow them to monitor the photos while I’m shooting.
-So I created a new user called “Tether” that isn’t connected to iCloud and is locked down with just Photoshop, Photo Mechanic, and Transfer App.
+So I created a new user called “Tether” that isn’t connected to iCloud and is locked down with just Photoshop, Photo Mechanic, and the Transfer app.
+I created a Shortcut that sets up the computer:

 Former post about how to create a network with a wifi router.